Arkansas Enduro is an organization by mountain bike riders with riders' enjoyment and fun as the primary focus, but in a competitive environment.

 For our series of races, Arkansas trails will be selected, and new trails developed, with technical difficulty and "fun factor" as the goal.

-The inaugural Arkansas Enduro race will be held at Iron Mountain, Arkansas September 21, 2014.
+The inaugural Arkansas Enduro race was held at Iron Mountain, Arkansas September 21, 2014.

 What is MTB Enduro?

 Enduro mountain biking is a relatively new format of competition, often referred to as the competitive side of the mountain biking discipline known as "all-mountain."
 It is a stage-race format where the winner is the rider who accumulates the lowest combined time for the various timed stages.
 Mountain bike enduro competitions typically take place over the course of 1 or 2 days; a typical one-day enduro race consists of 3 to 5 timed stages which take place on technically demanding and generally descending terrain.

 Timed stages will often include climbing terrain to differentiate itself from a purely downhill event.
 These stages are linked by predominantly ascending "liaison" or connecting stages which are not timed for the overall standings.
 Although a rider's specific performance on the physically demanding liaison stages does not affect his or her result, the liaisons are often associated with a time cut off (i.e. a latest permitted arrival, or start time, at the summit of the next timed stage).